-This post was done very quickly.
+I did this post very quickly.
 I was too tired to do a full info post last night and will update more as time permits.
-This is the jist of the day.
+This is the gist of the day.

 Today was a long, hard day.
 I did the Global Diagnostic and then had a massage for 20 minutes.
-My body is so sore, it wasn’t pleasant, but the massage therapist is wonderful and he did a great job.
-After, I did the NovoBed (Light Coffin) – except, I was feeling slightly panicky and anxious.
+My body is so sore, it wasn't pleasant, but the massage therapist is wonderful and he did a great job.
+After, I did the NovoBed (Light Coffin) - except; I was feeling anxious.
 I got in, lay there a minute and got a static shock from the metal rim on the bed.
 That was enough for me.
-I got out, found my husband, did my thymus shot and then had the NADs – 8 shots in the stomach, 4 in the back.
-They hurt, but not the same kind of horrific pain they were the first time.
+I got out, found my husband, did my thymus shot and then had the NADs - 8 shots in the stomach, 4 in the back.
+They hurt, but not as horrific as the first time.

-When we got downstairs to call the Uber, I started vibrating.
+When we got downstairs to call the Uber, my body started vibrating.
 My whole body was bobbing in every direction in a kind of slow rhythmic way.
 It felt gross.
 I had to sit down.
-The Uber arrived and I tried to get up, but it felt like my legs were made of Jello.
+The Uber arrived, and I tried to get up, but it felt like my legs were made of Jello.
 We thought it was best we go back up and get checked out.
 We got up to the 3rd floor, most everyone was gone, but the assistant nurse was there and she helped me.
-She’s very sweet.
-They took my vitals and she texted back and forth with Dr. Kim.
-They said it was a result of the NAD shots I’d had in the early afternoon, but that it was odd they were happening so far after the shots.
+She's sweet.
+They took my vitals, and she texted back and forth with Dr. Kim.
+They said it resulted from the NAD shots I'd had in the early afternoon, but it was odd they were happening so far after the shots.
 I was still vibrating when we got into the Uber, but by the time we got home, it had subsided.
 I ate dinner and crashed out hard.

 A new group of 1st Weekers have arrived and they all seem very nice.
-One of the girls has a support animal and it’s really nice to have a sweet dog loving on everyone.
-It was mostly quiet today, but in the afternoon it got a little loud.
+One girl has a support animal, and it's nice to have a sweet dog loving on everyone.
+It was quiet today, but in the afternoon it got a little loud.

-I don’t know what happened today.
-I was tired and moody and my emotions felt out of my control.
-I can’t remember who, but I think someone told me the NADs cause mood fluctuations.
-That would explain it, but also that I’m starting to really feel the pain.
+I don't know what happened today.
+I was tired and moody and my emotions were out of my control.
+I can't remember who, but I think someone told me the NADs cause mood fluctuations.
+That would explain it, I'm feeling the pain.
 I thought the first week was hard.
-I sort of of expected it would get easier, but it really is like a marathon.
+I sort of of expected it would get easier, but it is like a marathon.
 Did you ever see that movie Run Fatboy Run?
-I feel like Simon Pegg at the end of that one, but I’m going to keep going because I have to, because I want to be well.
+I feel like Simon Pegg at the end of that one, but I will keep going because I have to, because I want to be well.